plyoung/plyoung.netlify/content/bgs/bgs-vars.md

 ### Variable Groups

 The variables are defined as certain groups of variables; Global Variables, Blackboard, Meta Properties, Blox Variables, and Blox Event Variables.
-The grouped used will depend on where it is needed.
+The group used will depend on where it is needed.

 **Global Variables**